jrodrguez08/basics-practice/README.md

 # NodeJS - ReactJS beginners project

-Woring NodeJS and ReactJS example to show usual features on a web app such as login, CRUD operations.
+Working NodeJS and ReactJS example to show usual features on a web app such as login, CRUD operations.